EvolvingSysadmin/Red-Team-Toolkit/README.md

 Practical tools and techniques for penetration testing.
 Also available at [Read the Docs](https://penetration-testing.readthedocs.io/).

+This toolkit is in beta and this content will update constantly until at least the early part of 2021.

 * __Recon__
   * [DNS Discovery](/docs/source/DNS-Discovery.md)
   * [Nmap](/docs/source/Nmap.md)